shashankg7/word2graph2vec/README.md

 # word2graph2vec

 Representation learning for words and Labelled Documents by jointly representing words, labels and documents as nodes of a graph and then learning low dimensional representation of it.

 The method is based on the paper by Tang J. et. al (http://research.microsoft.com/pubs/255567/fp292-Tang.pdf).

+# Current state of program

+Current task is sentiment analysis on IMDB dataset with two labels (sentiments - positive, negative).
+It constructs word-word, word-doc and word-label graph from data and trains a skip-gram based model for learning low dimensional representation of nodes in graph.

+Currently it trains model only on word-word graph.
+Training jointly on all three graphs is in development phase.
+We are running experiments.

+# Results

+Current implementaion has quite poor results.
+It gives ~55% accuracy on test.